nhtnhanbn/nhtnhanbn.github.io/_repository/msa.md

 The dominance of tickets, and especially Together in modern times, means that students who genuinely want to represent and make life better for the Monash community have practically no option but to run on the Together ticket.
 Thus, students who appear on the Together ticket and also show up in other (including apolitical) representative positions should not be taken to be intending to be part of a Labor Right takeover conspiracy, but might as well just be the sort of person who tends to go for representative or leadership roles.

+In 2017, a member of the Socialist Alternative [commented](https://redflag.org.au/node/6030) that "Turning the MSA over to the right will be the one lasting political legacy of the Grassroots at Monash."
+By 2023, Grassroots appears to have collapsed as a group.
+Its historical powerbase the Wholefoods Collective is struggling to recruit and keep volunteers, an existential challenge.

 The 2022 election results mean that the MSC is dominated almost entirely by Together members.
 [MSC minutes](https://msa.monash.edu/governance) indicate that all motions in recent times pass unanimously.

 The Facebook group Monash StalkerSpace around May 2023 saw a series of Anonymous posts criticising Together's MSA.
 These included over its 2022 deficit (the MSA recorded a surplus in 2021), its proposal to national media to alleviate the student housing crisis by asking staff to host students, and its event held at the time of the 3 May Monash NTEU strike.